dysonreturns/sc2ai/docs/QUICK_REFERENCE.md

 ### Tech tree

-Courtesy of the brilliant work of the python crew, Dentosal and Burny <3.
+Courtesy of the brilliant work of the python crew, Dentosal and BuRny <3.
 If you wish to do meta programming based on the game's tech requirement structure, you can use the tech {Api::TechTree}.

 All calls are statically made to the class.